Much of Sherwood Schools history was documented in the 1987 25th Jubilee Book. The 50th Jubilee book is currently in production.

 At the end of 2011 a new library and media room was built to replace the removed prefab.
 In partnership with Kooga NZ a new school uniofrm was implemented in April 2012 moving from the bottle green, red and white to emerald and navy.

 Mr Fox's time at Sherwood concluded with an excellent Education Review Office reviews.

 He moved to further his career as the principal of Frasertown School in June 2012.
 He achieved a significant roll growth during his service, with 34 students attending Sherwood School at the start of 2012 .
 He had put Sherwood School back at the forefront in the Central Hawkes Bay.

 Mrs Trish Fryer is the current principal of Sherwood Shool, beginning in July 2012.
 Mrs Fryer has taught in Southern Hawke's Bay and moved to Sherwood from Takapau School.
 She has been a participant in the aspiring principal course is the director of the Central Hawke's Bay Sports Academy.
 She leads a dynamic team of teachers and is well respected in the education community.

 Sherwood School is growing and the future looks bright.
-We have just celebrated the 50th Jubilee and look foward to celebrating the future sucesses just as they have been in teh last 50 years .
+We celebrated the 50th Jubilee in 2013 and look foward to celebrating the future sucesses, just as they have been in the last 50 years .